Brobz/nuca_script/README.md

 Note that any and all declarations of any type must be done **before** the main method definition!

-There is also a special *object* type, but more on that later : )
+There is also the *void* type, which is only used for functions, and a special *object* type, but more on that later : )

 ## **Basic Logic and Arithmetic**